blumus/satellite-resilience-system/docs/SYSTEM_ARCHITECTURE.md

 - **Stress tests** → Test system under heavy load and extreme conditions
 - **Result**: System is proven to work under various conditions

+## MVP Implementation Strategy

+This section outlines the focused plan for the initial 2.5-day Minimum Viable Product (MVP).
+The components and features described below represent a subset of the complete target architecture described in the main body of this document.
+The goal is to deliver a demonstrable, resilient system by prioritizing a single, end-to-end data flow.
+Features from the target architecture not included in the MVP (e.g., Sensor and Communication engines) are deferred for future development cycles.

+### 1. Core Component Focus
+- **Scope**: The MVP will implement the **Camera Data Flow** only.
+- **Components**: This includes the `File Input Manager`, the `Picture Processing Engine`, the `Output Manager`, and the associated `Processing Queue` and `Cleanup Queue`.
+- **Rationale**: Focusing on a single data path allows for a complete, end-to-end demonstration of the architecture's resilience principles within the limited timeframe.

+### 2. Resilience and Monitoring
+- **Technology**: Process supervision and resilience will be managed by **`systemd`**.
+- **Implementation**: Each core component will run as a separate `systemd` service.
+- **Restart Policy**: Service files will be configured with `Restart=on-failure` to automatically restart any component that crashes, fulfilling the primary resilience requirement.
+- **Health Checks**: Components will integrate with the `systemd` watchdog mechanism by sending periodic "heartbeat" signals.
+This allows `systemd` to detect and restart not only crashed processes but also hung or frozen ones.
+- **Rationale**: Using `systemd` leverages a robust, industry-standard tool for process management, providing a powerful resilience foundation without the need to build a custom supervisor from scratch for the MVP.

 ## Future Enhancements

+The items listed below are potential next steps that can be pursued after the MVP is stable.
+They are not listed in a strict order of priority.
+The decision to implement these enhancements, or to first complete the remaining components of the target architecture (like the Sensor and Communication engines), will be based on the project's evolving requirements.

 ### Container Orchestration (k3s)
 - **What it is**: Manage multiple containers across different machines